 Youthnet was formed in 1969 by a group of Skagit County concerned citizens, representatives from the juvenile court, public schools, State Social and Health Services and other community agencies, to develop a structured residential program for youth transitioning from institutional care to community/home living.
 The agency incorporated under the name Skagit Group Ranch Homes and a group home for boys was established, followed by a home for girls.
 A major shift in State policy lead to phasing-out the group care system and in the late 1970’s Youthnet started its first Foster Care homes.

-In 1976 Skagit Alternative School, the now named Emerson High School first opened its doors to students.
-Located in Mt.
-Vernon, initially the school served the youth in the Agency’s group homes but over time has expanded to serve Skagit County youth with divergent educational needs.
+In 1976 Skagit Alternative School, the now named Emerson Academy, first opened its doors to students.
+Located in Mount Vernon, initially the school served the youth in the Agency’s group homes but over time has expanded to serve Skagit County youth with divergent educational needs.

 In the 1980’s the agency expanded to provide additional counseling services to adjudicated youth and the name of the agency was changed in 1988 to Skagit Youth Services.
 In the 1990’s the Agency also began offering Family Preservation Services to families who were at high risk of entering the foster care system and also helped to establish the Oasis Teen Shelter [operation of the shelter was transferred to the YMCA in 2002.].
 In 1998 the agency changed its name to Youthnet.